 Not every STEM degree is a precise fit into one of these categories.
 There’s often some overlap between STEM subjects.
 For example, majors such as bioinformatics and mathematical biology combine studies in both the science of biology and in mathematics.
 In addition, students who major in one STEM subject will likely take at least a few classes in another STEM subject.

 Why should you choose a STEM degree program?
 These subjects are challenging, often requiring students to understand complex concepts and do difficult calculations.
 Even from the start of your college career, they are often demanding degree programs.
 Nevertheless, there are so many advantages of earning a STEM degree that these majors are some of the most popular among college-bound high school students.

 The appeal of a STEM degree is largely based on the occupations these programs prepare students to fill.
 Careers in STEM fields are among the most lucrative jobs in America, CBS News reported.
 These jobs are also among the fastest-growing, with low rates of unemployment and many opportunities for new graduates.
-Fields like science and technology are continually evolving, which makes them exciting to students who have a natural thirst for knowledge.
-Because there are so many STEM careers – and because the scientific and mathematical principles STEM students study are integral for a variety of different roles – these degrees are versatile as well as technical.
+Fields like science and technology are continually evolving.
+This makes them exciting to students who have a natural thirst for knowledge.
+There are many STEM careers.
+The scientific and mathematical principles STEM students study are integral for a variety of different roles.
+So these degrees are versatile as well as technical.

-As long as you’re prepared for the challenges of a STEM major, choosing this program of study is one way to equip yourself with the skills and knowledge needed for a great career in a rapidly expanding field.
+If you’re prepared for the challenges of a STEM major, this program of study is one way to equip yourself with the skills and knowledge needed for a great career in a rapidly expanding field.
 If you find equations and experiments interesting rather than intimidating, then going to college for a STEM degree is an excellent choice for you.